salesforce/CodeTF/README.md

 ## Evaluate on Well-Known Benchmarks
-Want to reproduce results of well-kwown benchmarks, such as Human Eval, but do not get the same numbers reported in the original papers and the evaluation process is complicated?
-We also got you covered with easy-to-user interface.
-Below is a sample to evaluate Human Eval using pass@k (k=[1,10,100]) as the metric.
+Planning to reproduce the results of well-known benchmarks like ``Human-Eval``, but struggling with not achieving the same numbers as reported in the original papers?
+Worried about the complicated evaluation process?
+Don't worry, we've got you covered with an intuitive, easy-to-use interface.
+Here's a sample snippet demonstrating how to evaluate Human Eval using pass@k (k=[1,10,100]) as the metric:
 ```
 from codetf.models import load_model_pipeline
 from codetf.data_utility.human_eval_dataset import HumanEvalDataset